 The Company's directors are elected by shareholders at each annual general meeting and typically hold office until the end of the next annual meeting at which time they will be re-elected or replaced.
-The following table sets out the names of the directors and officers, all offices in the Company each now holds, each person's principal occupation, business or employment, the period of time during which each has been a director of the Company and the number of shares of the Company beneficially owned by each, directly and indirectly, or over which each exercised control or direction as at the date of this AIF.
+The following table sets out the names of the directors and officers, all offices in the Company each now holds, each person's principal occupation, business or employment, the period of time during which each has been a director of the Company and the number of Shares beneficially owned by each, directly and indirectly, or over which each exercised control or direction as at the date of this AIF.

-Name, Position, Province & Country of Residence (1) Principal Occupations During Last Five Years (1) Date of Appointment As a Director and/or Officer Shares Beneficially Owned or Controlled (1) -- -- --- ---

-Dr. Rui Feng Director (5) British Columbia, Canada Chairman, CEO, and Director of Silvercorp Metals Inc. since September 2003; CEO of New Pacific from May 2010 to April 2020.
-May 12, 2004 10,242,400 Dr. Mark Cruise Director and Chief Executive Officer British Columbia, Canada CEO and Director of Trevali Mining Corp.; COO of the Company from November 2019 to April 2020; Director of Velocity Minerals Ltd. May 28, 2020 95,667 The Honourable Jack Austin Chairman and Director (2)(3)(4) British Columbia, Canada Chairman and Director of the Company; Advisor to Stern Partners Inc.; Honorary Professor and Senior Fellow at the Institute of Asian Research at the University of British Columbia.
-May 13, 2008 612,758 (6) David Kong Director (2)(3) British Columbia, Canada Partner at Ernst & Young LLP from 2005 to 2010.
-Director of Silvercorp Metals Inc., Uranium Energy Corp., and Gold Mining Inc. November 29, 2010 507,058 (7) Greg Hawkins Director(2)(3)(4)(5) British Columbia, Canada Founding director and/or consultant of public and private exploration development ventures (Brohm Mining Inc., Dayton Mining Inc., Nevsun Resources Ltd., Banro Resource Corp., Tagish Lake Gold Corp., and African Gold Group Inc.).
-Chairman of Yellowhead Mining Inc. Director of Discovery-Corp Enterprises Inc. Managing Director of CME and Co. from 1993 to 2014.
-November 29, 2010 1,081,675 Martin G. Wafforn Director (4)(5) British Columbia, Canada Senior Vice President of Pan American Silver Corp.
-November 27, 2017 27,758 Jalen Yuan Chief Financial Officer British Columbia, Canada Chief Financial Officer of the Company February 7, 2015 133,083 Alex Zhang Vice President, Exploration British Columbia, Canada Vice President, Exploration of the Company June 16, 2016 266,200 David Tingey Vice President, Sustainability British Columbia, Canada Senior Sustainability Manager (HSEC) for Entre Mares (Guatemala); Senior Manager and Director of Goldrea Peru SA; Sustainability Consultant, LuceVerde Inc.; Director of Sustainability, Zangezur Copper Molybdenum (Armenia); VP of Health, Safety & Sustainability, Endeavour Silver March 9, 2020 5,000 Yong-Jae Kim General Counsel and Corporate Secretary British Columbia, Canada Lawyer at Gowling WLG (Canada) LLP from 2010 to 2018.
-General Counsel and Corporate Secretary of Silvercorp Metals Inc. from 2018.
-October 1, 2018 16,699
+Name, Position, Province & Country of Residence (1) Principal Occupations During Last Five Years (1) Date of Appointment As a Director and/or Officer Shares Beneficially Owned or Controlled (1) Dr. Rui Feng Director and Chief Executive Officer British Columbia, Canada Director and CEO of the Company; Chairman, CEO, and Director of Silvercorp Metals Inc. since September 2003; CEO of New Pacific from May 2010 to April 2020.
+May 12, 2004 10,527,400 Terry Salman Chairman and Director (3)(4) British Columbia, Canada Chairman and Director of the Company; President and Chief Executive Officer at Salman Capital Inc. and Salman Partners Inc. the Chairman Emeritus of the Vancouver Public Library Foundation.
+December 3, 2021 26,733 The Honourable Jack Austin Director (2)(3)(4) British Columbia, Canada Director of the Company; Advisor to Stern Partners Inc.; Honorary Professor and Senior Fellow at the Institute of Asian Research at the University of British Columbia.
+May 13, 2008 652,758 (5) David Kong Director (2)(3) British Columbia, Canada Partner at Ernst & Young LLP from 2005 to 2010.
+Director of Silvercorp Metals Inc., Uranium Energy Corp., and Gold Mining Inc. November 29, 2010 615,000 (6) Maria Tang Director (2) British Columbia, Canada President, Chief Financial Officer and Director of HempNova LifeTech Corp.; Directors of Minco Silver Corporation.; Director of Finance at Revery Architect until 2019.
+December 3, 2021 4,167 Martin G. Wafforn Director (4) British Columbia, Canada Senior Vice President of Pan American Silver Corp.
+November 27, 2017 42,066 Jalen Yuan Chief Financial Officer British Columbia, Canada Chief Financial Officer of the Company February 7, 2015 304,333 Alex Zhang Vice President, Exploration British Columbia, Canada Vice President, Exploration of the Company June 16, 2016 414,533